COURSE OVERVIEW

 • Meets World Federation of Medical Education standards.

-• Has been collaboratively designed with, and reviewed by, Professor Giuseppe Argenziano, Head of the Dermatology Unit, Second University of Naples, Italy, and a prolific author of scientific articles.
+• Has been collaboratively designed with, and reviewed by, Professor Giuseppe Argenziano, Head of the Dermatology Unit, Second University of Naples in Italy, and a prolific author in this field.

-• Has been independently developed with subject specialists and does not receive education grants from any pharmaceutical company.
+• Has been independently developed with subject experts and does not receive education grants from any pharmaceutical company.

 To learn more about the delivery of certificates in Australia and overseas, please visit our FAQs.